Forró for Foreigners: How to Learn Portuguese While Dancing Forró

 These are links to four of my personal favorite forró schools or teachers in Brazil, but there are many more all over the world, and there just might be a forró group already meeting where you live.
 Europe has an active festival scene and many dance groups, and North America is starting to catch up.

 And even if you never want to dance (what’s wrong with you?), you can improve your Portuguese by just listening to great forró songs on Google Music or other services.
-Lyrics in Portuguese can generally be found by googling the name of the song plus letra (lyrics).
+You can also look for more songs and music videos related to forró on the FluentU program, which even includes interactive captions and transcripts so you can follow along.
+For songs found on other platforms, lyrics in Portuguese can generally be found by googling the name of the song plus letra (lyrics).

 But really, you’re clever enough to move your body a bit while enjoying Portuguese, right?
 Forró is a simple dance to learn, so get out there and enjoy it.